Machado, Reyes each homer twice in Padres’ 12-2 win vs Cards

 The Padres had lost each of Paddack’s last four starts.
 The right-hander had two losses and two no-decisions in that span.

+“It feels good to get back to myself, and prove to myself that I belong and I’m here for a reason,” said Paddack, who appreciated having a six-run lead going into the third inning.

-As a brilliant orange sunset played out over the left-field corner at Petco Park, the Padres jumped on Hudson in the second.
+The Padres jumped on Hudson in the second.
 Paddack got his first career RBI on a bases-loaded groundout.
 Tatis and Eric Hosmer hit RBI singles before Machado homered to center field.
 Reyes followed with a shot to left-center.

 Hudson lasted only 1 2/3 innings, allowing five hits and seven runs — one earned.